-In my 20+ years of research into the secret to success, I’ve found that one of the most important aspect of long-term, sustainable success in business & life is your worth barometer.
+In my 29+ years of research into the secret to success, I’ve found the biggest determinant of long-term, sustainable success in business & life is your Worth Barometer.

 Your Worth Barometer is a combination of beliefs & self esteem

-In this special report you will learn critical insight to improve your worth barometer.
+In this insider resource, you will learn critical insight to improve your Worth Barometer.

-People with a healthy worth barometer have a positive outlook and a healthy self-image.
+People with a healthy Worth Barometer have a positive outlook and a healthy self-image.
 Regardless of outside circumstances, they persevere.
-They also seem to have better luck.
+They also have better luck.
 They often just happen to be at the right place at the right time.
 They have healthy relationships, as well as enjoy the life and business they have created!
 They have a healthy self-image and a great life.
 They are willing to persevere even when things aren’t going their way.
+And they do the things that others won’t or don’t do.

-On the other hand, people with low worth barometers have a low self-image.
+On the other hand, people with low a Worth Barometer have a low self-image.
 They have a difficult time sustaining long-term success and happiness.
 They experience highs and lows in their business and sabotage their success by ignoring other aspects of their lives, such as their relationships or health.
-At the core level they don’t believe that they’re good enough.
+At the core level, they don’t believe that they’re good enough.
 If (by chance) they achieve short term success, rarely do they sustain it.
 Even if they make a million dollars or achieve something similarly spectacular in one area of their life, they will typically lose it.
+They show up as either a bully (win-lose) or a victim (lose-win).

 Changing your belief system.